kb-dk/MerMEId/trunk/INSTALL.md

 ```

-The database needs to know the userid (which in this case is "admin") and the
+This is for the script to authenticate to the database (as, in this
-"secretpassword"
+case, "user") and "secretpassword"

 Your tasks is to copy the login.xqm_distro to login.xqm_mymermeid and
 replace "user" with "admin" and secretpassword with whatever you chose
 when you installed eXist DB ([see above](#3-install-exist-db))

 ### Check

 When you are done, there should be a file called login.xqm_mymermeid
 in local_config.
+It should contain the password for a user called
-Keep that private, and don't share it. **OK?**
+"admin".
+Keep that snippet of code private, and don't share
+it. **OK?** I haven't been able to figure out anything better.

 ## 7. Build MerMEId